kyleu/admini/doc/technology.md

 ## Dependencies

 Admini relies on a ton of open source projects.
-First among them is the [Go language][1] itself, which is the only platform I could do this on.
+First among them is the [Go language][1] itself.
 Other libraries include:

 - [fasthttp][2]
 - [quicktemplate][3]